xinhuang/xinhuang.github.com/data/fav/2017-09-18-y-combinator.md

 >
 >     — Kurt Vonnegut, modified by Darius Bacon

-`Y Combinator`, where the name of the famous VC "Y Combinator", is a concept from the lambda calculus.
+`Y Combinator`, where the name of the famous VC "Y Combinator" comes from, is a concept from the lambda calculus.
 It is a very interesting concept proving that recursion is not needed to build recursion.

 Like C. P. Snow  used knowledge of the Second Law of Thermodynamics as a kind